oleaamot/nikita-noark5-core/docs/use-case/teaching.md

 There are four particular areas that the GUI must support as well as a description of basic requirements.

+ 1. Basic requirements and setup
- 1. Organisational structure
+ 2. Organisational structure
- 2. Classificationsystem development
+ 3. Classificationsystem development
- 3. Case-handling
+ 4. Case-handling
- 4. Retention and deletion schedules and implementation
+ 5. Retention and deletion schedules and implementation

- 5. Basic requirements and setup
+## Basic requirements and setup

-## Organisational structure
 ### Background
 A Noark system contains a subset of an organisations records.
-In record keeping theory we call all records belonging to an organisation a fonds.
+In record keeping theory we call all records belonging to an organisation a fonds (arkiv).
 The goal of record keeping as such is then capture all records and organise them.
-This situation is not obtainable today due to the distributed nature of where records manifest themselves, in email servers, SMS message, Facebook posts etc.
+This situation is not obtainable today due to the distributed nature of where records manifest themselves, in email servers, SMS message, Facebook posts, Excel spreadsheets etc. As such the goal of a Noark record keeping system is to reach out and capture as many of the records belonging to the organisations fonds as possible.

+### Description
+When a user logs on to nikita for the first time, they are assigned an organisation in nikita that they control

+#### Feide integration
+It should be possible to integrate Feide as the authentication mechanism.
+When visting nikita.hioa.no, if a student isn't logged, they are brought to the feide login page where they authenticate themselves

+#### Feide integration

+## Organisational structure

+In order to
+### Description
+Students

+It should be possible to
+ * create a new fonds
+ * create a new subfonds associated with a fonds

+####Metadata
+The following metadata fields are controlled by a user during the creation of fonds

+The following metadata fields are controlled by a user during the creation of fonds

+The following status that can be changed by a user are

+A user cannot update any fields if the fonds status is set to "Avsluttet"
 ## Classificationsystem development

 ## Case-handling

 ## Retention and deletion schedules and implementation

-## Basic requirements and setup